 Behind any company’s success, there is always an unusual magical story.
 Some companies struggle to build the reputation of market leaders for decades; others are desperately seeking investors, who would hopefully take the project off the ground.

 And only a little number of business owners decide to focus on simple but neglected things.
 It helps to succeed and outrun the rivals.
-At the end of a day, all success stories start with small things that the vast majority of competitors doesn’t comprehend.
+At the end of the day, all success stories start with small things that the vast majority of competitors doesn’t comprehend.

 It’s not an anecgloat.
 In this article, you won’t find the recipe for building up a successful SaaS business.
-This article tells the story of how paying a bit more attention to customer goals became a sling that helped the David defeat the Goliath.
+This article tells the story of how paying a bit more attention to customer goals became a sling that helped David defeat the Goliath.

 This is a story of DataForSEO

 Short prequel.
 Building a successful business from scratch is a big challenge.
 But, lucky for us, we already had a start-up that formed a basis for the future idea.
 We’ve managed to build an SEO platform with just a few hundreds of users across the web that was about to enter the next stage of development back then.
 And, as is always the case, our team set up to review all the suggestions and work out the new roadmap.